aidabyte/Weather-Dashboard/README.md

 * [Contact](#contact)

 ## General info
 A weather dashboard that displays the weather each day.
+User enters the name of a city or state in the search field.
+The app will display the current temperature, humidity, wind speed, and UV Index.

 ## Setup